 - A GitHub account

-Take note of the app name (node-loadtest
+Take note of the app name (node-load-tests

-here) you just entered.
+in this example) you just entered.
 You will need this later on during the tutorial.

 Next, locate your Heroku API Key in the Account Settings